 Credit standing (CR) in a course is reserved for situations in which a student, who has completed all of the work of the course including the final examination, and achieved a passing grade in the course, but because of illness or other extenuating circumstances beyond his or her control, earned a substantially lower grade than might have been expected, normally a grade of C or lower (see Academic Regulation 6).
 A course with credit standing will not be included in the student's GPA but can be used as credit earned towards a degree program.
 Students who wish to use a course in which they have credit standing as a prerequisite for registering in a further class may need to appeal to the instructor of the class if the prerequisite requirement includes a minimum grade.
 The instructor has the authority to waive this prerequisite at their discretion.
-Use of a course with credit standing for admission to a Plan shall be at the discretion of the Department.

 A student seeking credit standing in a course must have the written support of the instructor and must submit a formal appeal to the Office of the Associate Director (Studies) (see Appeal of Academic Decisions, section 3).
-If the request is granted, the designation CR will appear on the student's transcript in place of a letter grade.
+If the request is granted, the designation CR will appear on the student'stranscript in place of a letter grade.
 Students may be granted aegrotat and/or credit standing for a maximum of 36.0 units during their entire program.